Rhaphidophora decursiva, commonly known by its cultivar name 'Dragon Tail', is an easy to care for, visual striking, and fast growing houseplant.

 Soil & Potting

 Use a light, fluffy, and well-aerated potting mix.
 Add bark or perlite to increase drainage and aeration.
-Increase pot size gradually when roots fill the existing container.
-Leaves grow in small when rootbound.
+Increase pot size gradually.
+Too small of a pot = Stunted leaf growth.

 Comments